geokai/CCNA_Networking_Fundamentals_Course/S3_Basic_Networking_Terms/3_12_Practical_Demo_using_PT/Practical_example.md

 ### MAC Addresses

-1. MAC addresses are primarily assigned by device manufacturers, and are therefore often refered to as the _burned-in_ address, or as an Ethernet hardware address, hardware address, and physical address.
+1. MAC addresses are primarily assigned by device manufacturers, and are therefore often referred to as the _burned-in_ address, or as an Ethernet hardware address, hardware address, and physical address.

-2. Each address can be stored in hardware, such as th cards' read-only memory, or by a firmware mechanism.
+2. Each address can be stored in hardware, such as the cards' read-only memory, or by a firmware mechanism.

 3. In Packet Tracer, the MAC address of network interface cards can be changed.